MustardChef/WSABuilds/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/PeterNjeim/MagiskOnWSA/total.svg?label=Downloads+%28latest+only%29)](https://github.com/PeterNjeim/MagiskOnWSA/releases/latest)

+> Note: This repository is designed specifically not to be forked.
+This does not use the same mechanism as the original MagiskOnWSA.
+Don't fork this repository unless you're a developer and want to modify the code itself.

 ## Installation

 > Note: If you have the official WSA installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA